 We had a tasteful dish with warm smoked salmon, a delicious, fresh dressing and steamed potatoes.
 It can be quite busy here.
 It is therefore advisable to leave for Drottningholm Castle early on.
 We were there around 10:30 and did about an hour and a half to visit the castle.
 So we were relatively early in the restaurant for lunch.
 Later it was more difficult to get a spot on the terrace.

-We had a Stockholm Card which included a day trip to Drottningholm with a boat trip.
+We had a Go City Stockholm All Inclusive Pass which included a day trip to Drottningholm with a boat trip.
 The boats leave at Stadshuskajen on Kungsholmen.
 The boat trip takes about an hour and shows you Södermalm and Kungsholmen from the water.

 You also pass Långholmen, a green island where you can find Sweden’s largest prison, until 1975.
 Now it is a hostel so you can stay in this old prison.